anydotcrypto/docs.any.sender/docs/API.md

 | Request body format | [Relay transaction](./relayTransaction.md) |
 | Response body format | [Relay receipt](./relayReceipt.md) |

+#### Ordering

+any.sender guarantees that transactions from the same address will be mined in the order in which it receives them.
+Therefore, if you need to guarantee a specific order for transactions, then you should send and receive them serially.
+Only send a second transaction once you've received an acknowledgment for the first from the any.sender API.

 ## Balance

 Returns the current any.sender balance of an address.
 This is the amount of funds reserved for this address to pay for gas.